chaussitag/CarND-Vehicle-Detection/README.md

 I experimented with a number of different  color spaces and color channels to extract HOG features, i tried different combinations of HOG parameters, and i also considered the  spatial color and histogram features. <br>
 I trained a linear SVM using combinations of HOG, spatial color and histogram features extracted from the chosen color channels, and experimented with diffenrent parameters for each kind of features. <br>
 I discarded RGB color space, for its undesirable properties under changing light conditions.
-YUV and YCrCb also provided acceptable results, but after several tries i found YCrCb performed a little bit better  than YUV.
-After several experiments with different color spaces, i finally chosen the YCrCb.<br>
+YUV and YCrCb also provided acceptable results, but after several tries i found YCrCb performed a little bit better  than YUV, i finally chosen the YCrCb.<br>
-After several experiments with diffent feature combination and different parameters, I finally settled with YCrCb space and a value of pixels_per_cell=(16, 16).
-Using larger values of than orient=11 did not have a striking effect and only increased the feature vector.
+From the results of my experiments, I finally settled with YCrCb space and a value of pixels_per_cell=(8, 8).
+Using larger values of than orient=12 did not have a striking effect and only increased the feature vector.
 Similarly, using values larger than cells_per_block=(2,2) did not improve results, which is why these values were chosen.
 So in a word, the parameters for hog feature extraction is as follows:<br>
 ```
 color_channels="YCrCb"
-pixels_per_cell=(16, 16)
+pixels_per_cell=(8, 8)
 cells_per_block=(2, 2)
-orient=11
+orient=12
 ```

 ####3.
 Describe how (and identify where in your code) you trained a classifier using your selected HOG features (and color features if you used them).